-- (a) Third-Place trophy and individual awards are presented on the ice at the conclusion of the third-place game. - (b) Second-Place trophy and individual awards are presented on the ice at the conclusion of the championship game. - (c) The Al Murdoch Appreciation Trophy is presented to the year-end tournament Most Valuable Player.
+- (a) Third-Place trophy and individual awards are presented on the ice at the conclusion of the third-place game. - (b) Second-Place trophy and individual awards are presented on the ice at the conclusion of the championship game. - (c) Championship trophy and individual awards are presented on the ice at the conclusion of the championship game.